Bodmin Moor: Medieval and modern times

 Where practicable, areas of the moor were used for pasture by herdsmen from the parishes surrounding the moor.
 Granite boulders were also taken from the moor and used for stone posts and to a certain extent for building (such material is known as moorstone).
 Granite quarrying only became reasonably productive when gunpowder became available.

 The moor gave its name (Foweymore) to one of the medieval districts called stannaries which administered tin mining: the boundaries of these were never defined precisely.
 Until the establishment of a turnpike road through the moor (the present A30) in the 1770s the size of the moorland area made travel within Cornwall very difficult.

 Its Cornish name, Goen Bren, is first recorded in the 12th century.

 English Heritage monographs "Bodmin Moor: An Archaeological Survey" Volume 1 and Volume 2 covering the post-medieval and modern landscape are publicly available through the Archaeology Data Service.

 Jamaica Inn is a traditional inn on the Moor.
 Built as a coaching inn in 1750 and having an association with smuggling, it was used as a staging post for changing horses.

-In the 1980s, there was a big problem with the water supply in Camelford.
-Many people had medical issues after this and some died.
+After an accidental release of aluminium sulphate in July 1988 into the water supply in Camelford there have been problems.
+The Camelford water pollution incident has involved ongoing medical research after many people had medical issues and some died.

 From 1960 to 2018 Robin Hanbury-Tenison farmed over 2,000 acres of hill farm on Bodmin Moor with sheep and cattle, diversified with Angora goats, red deer and wild boar from Russia, and later farming energy from wind, solar, water and biomass.
 The farm has been farmed by Merlin Hanbury-Tenison since 2018 who aims for greater sustainability.